NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ![Cloud Download](../../img/pat/download_results_during.png "Cloud Results During")

 *Above: Right click on design alternative to get these options.
-If your model includes calibration reports the calibration button at the top of the results will display those in a table format in the application.*
+If your model includes calibration reports, the calibration button at the top of the results will display those in a table format in the application.*

 ## Publications